Are you a young person or of working age?

 - Information on Skills for Seeing and technology

-- A library of large print, expert-reviewed information leaflets, to educate and reassure your patients.
+- A lseries of large print, expert-reviewed information leaflets, to educate and reassure your patients.

 Further details

-The Working Age and Young People’s Service offers specific advice around all aspects of peoples' lives.
-The service can advise on and will try to find ongoing support in your local area.
-The Macular Society has additional services including Befriending, Skills for Seeing and more, which can be accessed on our Support for you page.
+The Macular Society can advise on and will try to find ongoing support in your local area.
+There are are a wide range of additional services including Befriending and Skills for Seeing, which can be accessed on our Support for you page.

 Would you like to join a six-week employment therapy group?